mozilla-l10n/firefox-l10n/ka/suite/installer/os2/README.txt

   if other applications using the high resolution timer (multimedia apps) act strangely.

-- set MOZILLA_USE_EXTENDED_FT2LIB=T
-  If you have the Innotek Font Engine installed this variable enables special functions in SeaMonkey to handle unicode characters.

 - set MOZ_NO_REMOTE=1
   Use this to run two instances of SeaMonkey simultaneously (e.g. debug and optimized version).